Feller-AG/wiser-cloud-api/README.md

 ### Get all accessible sites
 * **Path:** `https://user.nubes.feller.ch/api/partner/sites`
 * **Method:** `GET`
 * **Description:** Get all accessible sites.
 Returns the site ID and indicates whether the site is online or not.
+If the service has requested a location, it's returned in "gpl"

 ```json
 {